Issah45/ObaTech-Privacy-Policy/policy.md

-#This App Is Created By Obatech
+# ObaTech-Privacy-Policy
-##This App Is Free And Can Be Used By Anyone.
+## The App Is Free And Is Created By ObaTech And Can Be Used By Anyone.
+(c) ObaTech 2022